STAY LIT. SUBSCRIBE TO OUR NEWSLETTER.

 Recently, the concept of crop steering has become a popular topic among cannabis cultivators.
 While some growers are familiar with crop steering, many are just now starting to adopt the techniques.
 Unfortunately, there’s little information published on crop steering for cannabis cultivation.

 In this post, we’ll introduce you to the concept of cannabis crop steering.
-For a deeper dive, download our Growers Guide to Crop Steering that covers parameters and strategies, as developed by leading industry experts.
+For a deeper dive, download our Growers Guide to Crop Steering, which covers parameters and strategies as developed by leading industry experts.

 What is Crop Steering?